joshmarinacci/amx/README.md

 AMX is a process and task runner/automator written in Node JS.
 It's designed to be super easy to use, and requires no external dependencies.

+# NOTE

+Currently AMX only supports tasks written in Node.
+In the future it will support other arbitrary scripts.

 # Getting started

 Install AMX with